vizdotlife/vizdotlife.github.io/_pages/announcements.md

 The launch will be broken out into three phases broken out below.

 ## Phase 1
  The first phase is a Holders Only Mint that will last 24 hours.
 This will be for collectors who hold at least one piece in any of my collections.
+It's very important to note that assets listed on secondary marketplaces at the time of the snapshot will not be eligible for the Holders Only Mint phase.

 **Viz Collections include:**
 - [Viz.Life Art Collection](https://www.jpg.store/collection/vizlifeartcollection)